mamba-org/quetz/docs/source/index.rst

 Quetz: conda package server
 ===========================

 The quetz project is an open source server for conda packages.
-It is built upon FastAPI with an API-first approach.
+It is built upon `FastAPI`_ with an API-first approach.
 A quetz server can have many users, channels and packages.
-With quetz, fine-grained permissions on channel and package-name level will be possible.
+Quetz allows for setting fine-grained permissions on channel and package-name level.

 The development of quetz is taking place on `github`_.